How to Do the Perfect Forward Lunge

 How to Make the Forward Lunge Harder

 Use heavier weights and/or hold the bottom position for longer.

 You can also try variations, including walking and lateral lunges, as well as the lunge row twist.

 Your quads are made up four muscles, all of which help straighten your knee: the rectus femoris, the vastus intermedius, the vastus lateralis, and the vastus medialis.

 Your glutes are comprised primarily of three muscles: the gluteus maximus, gluteus medius, and the gluteus minimus.
 They’re responsible for straightening your hips, drawing your femurs away from your body’s midline (abduction), and rotating your legs inward and outward.

 The hamstrings, calves, and core also play supporting roles in the forward lunge.

 One of the most common mistakes people make when performing the lunge is keeping their stance too narrow.
 As you step forward, imagine that there’s a line running between your feet, and try to keep each foot four to six inches to either side.

-You can find this move in the Rev Abs workout Power Intervals, now streaming at Beachbody On Demand.
+You can find this move in the Rev Abs workout Power Intervals, now streaming at BODi.
 Its just one of hundreds of workouts available to members, which include programs like 21 Day Fix, CORE DE FORCE and Focus T25.
 Access BOD via your TV’s set-top box or mobile device now!